Darkscr1pt/NetPortTrivia/README.md

 python3 NetPortTrivia.py

 5. The script will randomly display the names of network protocols/services and will prompt you to enter their corresponding port numbers.
-A correct answer adds one point to your score and incorrect answers substract one point from your score.
+A correct answer adds one point to your score and incorrect answers subtract one point from your score.

 6. To win, you need to reach 20 points.